uclahs-cds/pipeline-align-DNA/README.md

 2. Create a config file for input, output, and parameters.
 An example for a config file can be found [here](config/template.config).
 See [Inputs](#Inputs) for the detailed description of each variable in the config file.
 The config file can be generated using a python script (see below).

-    * Do not directly modify the template config, but rather you should copy it from the pipeline release folder to your project-specific folder and modify it there
+    * Do not directly modify the source `template.config`, but rather you should copy it from the pipeline release folder to your project-specific folder and modify it there

 3. Create the input csv using the [template](input/align-DNA.input.csv).
 The example csv is a single-lane sample, however this pipeline can take multi-lane sample as well, with each record in the csv file representing a lane (a pair of fastq).
 All records must have the same value in the **sample** column.
 See [Inputs](#Inputs) for detailed description of each column.
 All columns must exist in order to run the pipeline successfully.